Tetrode Calculations (Eimac EB-5 "Tube Performance Computor")

 As in illustrative example, operating parameters for a 4CX1000A tube under various conditions are shown below.

 The chart above shows both anode and screen dissipation versus anode impedance for three levels of drive (Ec1_max).
-The magenta dotted line represents the maximum rated dissipation (1000 W for the anode, 12 W for the screen).
+The horizontal magenta dotted line represents the maximum rated dissipation (1000 W for the anode, 12 W for the screen).

 Some people say the 4CX1000A is a troublesome/problematic/crappy tube.
 I think I can see one reason why.